 This course is an overview of contemporary computer issues as it applies to current business procedures.
-The course emphasizes hands-on experience with common desktop and Internet-based software for creating technology-enhanced projects.
+The course emphasizes hands-on experience with common desktop and Internet-based software for creating technologyenhanced projects.
 Using advanced Internet search techniques and evaluation of sources will also be a component.
 An important theme of this course also considers the ethical implications of technology's usage, and how technology relates to a Christian worldview.
+Satisifies the general education requirement for Effective Communication/Technological Skills.